Squiddrone/Squiddrone/user_requirements/user_requirements.md

 **UR006 - Defining the flight duration**
 The USER shall be able to define the flight duration for the drone.
 **UR007 - Defining a flight direction**
-The USER shall be able to define a flight direction.
+The USER shall be able to define a flight direction for the drone.
+**UR008 - Basic flight operation**
+The USER shall be able to operate the drone without flight training.
+**UR009 - Starting the drone**
+The USER shall be able to perform a starting maneuver without any manual intervention.
+**UR010 - Landing the drone**
+The USER shall be able to perform a landing maneuver without any manual intervention.

 ## Illumination